 - Retest report (verification that the fixes worked, residual findings documented)

-The right vendor includes 1 free retest within 30 to 45 days as standard.
-Cybersecify includes 1 retest free within 30 days on both Startup and Growth plans.
-Generalist vendors that charge 30 to 50 percent of the original engagement fee per retest create an incentive to leave findings open; avoid.
+The right vendor includes 1 free retest as standard.
+Cybersecify includes 1 retest free within one month of the v1.0 report on both Startup and Growth plans.
+Many vendors bill the retest separately; ask for the retest price in writing before signing.

 Criterion 6: Vendor entity and India operations